TimothyJR/FiniteStateMachineEditor/README.md

 2. Transitions are made up of decisions.
    - Transitions can hold more than one decision.
    - A transition only occurs if all decisions return true.

+Documentation will come soon as I finish working out issues.